StructuralMike/MMMM/readme.md

 - Boots Hint (yes, no)
 - Extra TF Pool XX% (percent more pieces in pool than required by goal)

+## ALL AVAILABLE SETTINGS CAN BE ROLLED UNLESS OTHERWISE SPECIFIED (almost)

 ## logic:
 - always noglitches unless forced otherwise
 - Guarantees starting boots if any glitch mode